jfisher009/MacDaddysHackers/scripts/splunk scripts/readme.md

 ### Iptables

-### To see from windows
-add a route to the splunk machine from admin cmd at win10  `route add destination_network MASK subnet_mask  gateway_ip metric_cost`
-`route add 172.25.34.0 mask 255.255.255.0 172.31.34.2`
-make sure the firewall is on `netsh advfirewall set allprofiles state on`

 ### figure out index size in splunk and see if there is a way to delete older ones